toradex/a71ch-demo/README.md

-# A71CH Secure Module Demo
+# A71CH Secure Element Demo

 This demonstration is used for the Security Workshop on the 21th May 2019 in Munich.

-- Use of the NxP A71CH Secure Module
+- Use of the NxP A71CH Secure Element
 - Combination with the Colibri iMX6ULL
 - Combination with Torizon